-Discover what makes this year remarkable, from Wonders of the Ancient World, and the Apple Store, to the Penn Museum and Egypt.
+Discover what makes this year remarkable, from Wonders of the Ancient World and the Apple Store, to the Penn Museum and Egypt.

 English Language Arts

-Students continue to develop reading skills by using strategies and CLOSE reading, delving deeper into reading selections.
+Using the Study Sync program, students continue to develop reading skills by using strategies and CLOSE reading, delving deeper into reading selections.
 Students learn to respond critically to the author's viewpoint, understand and analyze different literary forms, and examine elements of nonfiction.
 A comparison of themes, characters, settings and plots in various works of literature are completed by students, in addition to establishing connections to text, self, and the world.
 The effective use of inferential questioning and the development of response to literature in writing is covered and students understand the elements of sound, structure, rhyme and rhythm in poetry.